voicegain/platform/how-to/edge-on-hardware/Edge_Deploy.md

 We are rebooting in order to ensure the Nvidia drivers are loaded into the kernel.
 This can be done manually, however, this is not always reliable as changes are made in future updates, and if you are logged in to the graphical interface this is even more complicated.

 #### Single-Node Cluster
-If this is a single node cluster, press any key when prompted to reboot (ignore MultiNodeEZWokerScript command).
+If this is a single node cluster, press any key when prompted to reboot.
+Congrats!
+Your cluster is configured!

 #### Multi-Node Cluster
-IF you are setting up a multi-node cluster DO NOT YET REBOOT...
+IF you are setting up a multi-node cluster (via the --multi flag) **DO NOT YET REBOOT...**

 The scope of this guide is focused on simple single node clusters, however, if you wish to have a mutli node cluster:
 - Follow steps 1 through 6 of this guide on the next system.